Yandex Cloud

 • Set up integration between Audit Trails and Query

-• Analytical queries to data in Object Storage
+• Analytical queries to Object Storage data

-• Streaming queries to data from Data Streams
+• Streaming queries to Data Streams data

 • See also